 The Department of Pharmacy Practice is forging the path in interprofessional education (IPE) on both the University of Mississippi Medical Center (UMMC) campus in Jackson and the University of Mississippi campus in Oxford.
 Utilizing the core competencies of the Interprofessional Education Collaborative, the Department of Pharmacy Practice promotes collaboration between both healthcare and non-healthcare disciplines by providing educational opportunities for students from the professional schools on the Oxford and Jackson campuses to interact and learn how to work successfully with members of other disciplines.
 The encounters focus on the four competency domains including values and ethics for interprofessional practice, roles and responsibilities of each discipline, interprofessional communication and teams and teamwork.

-On the Jackson campus, the Department of Pharmacy Practice developed partnerships with the other five Medical Center professional schools and incorporated IPE encounters into the courses offered in the third professional year.
+On the Jackson campus, the Department of Pharmacy Practice has developed partnerships with the other five Medical Center professional schools of medicine, nursing, dentistry, population health and health-related professions, and incorporated IPE encounters into the courses offered in the third professional year.
 These partnerships enhance the learning opportunities for each of the disciplines.
-Below are a few highlights of recent IPE encounters.
+Below are a few highlights of recent IPE encounters:

 - Durable medical equipment education with physical therapy students

 - Pain management assessment with physical therapy, occupational therapy and nursing students

 - Pain management assessment and therapeutic recommendations with medical students